acritelli/aws-labs/lab_5_create_RR_and_AMI.md

 To build this part of the infrastructure, we must first create an RDS read replica that our public instances will connect to.
 Then we will modify our existing instance to use this read replica and create an AMI based on the instance.

-Cost - RDS Read Replicas will incur a cost.
-So will instances launched in an auto scaling group.

 **Estimated time to complete:** 45 minutes

+**Cost:** RDS Read Replicas incur a cost, and AMIs incur a storage fee.
+Consult the [RDS Pricing Website](https://aws.amazon.com/rds/pricing/) and [AMI documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ComponentsAMIs.html#storage-for-the-root-device) for complete information.

 ## Step 1: Create an RDS Read Replica